Skip to main content

 Throttling Settings

-Max read intervalMaximum duration (in seconds) for each data request interval.
-Larger intervals are automatically divided into smaller chunks not exceeding this value.Seconds3600
+Max read intervalMaximum duration of each sub-query in seconds.
+Larger time ranges are automatically split into chunks not exceeding this value.3600

 How Throttling Works